apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 #### Duplicate plugin declaration

 A plugin must only be declared once.
-Defining it multiple times, results the following log message.
+Defining it multiple times results the following log message.

 > 'build.plugins.plugin.(groupId:artifactId)' must be unique but found duplicate declaration of plugin [plugin-name] ...